DamonOehlman/ngineer/README.md

 The reload method sends the reload configuration (HUP) signal to the nginx process.

+#### reset()

+The reset function cleans out the config directory and stops the nginx running if is running.

 #### scaffold(callback)

 Scaffold an nginx configuration directory based on a known default